JarrettAzar/teatime/README.md

 label-separator = " | "

 ```

+##### Want to adjust the steep time?
+> Just change the numbers in the polybar config, thats it!
+##### Want to add more tea options?
+> Just add another menu layer and pass the steep time as the argument

 #### This is a work in progress, and will probably get more concise and less buggy over time
 ##### TODO